 The need for additional LoAs

-How can agencies address the need for higher LoAs in order to access things like healthcare services with the homeless population.
+How can agencies address the need for higher LoAs in order to access things like healthcare services with the homeless population?

 Use of mobile devices?

 Sector specific LOAs.
 (Diana: I’m not sure that this is in scope for 800-63 but it would be appropriate to propose additional LOAs along with scenarios describing possible application.)